Meta-tools

 Section titled “Discovering action parameters”Meta-tools use a common envelope:

 { "action": "create", "params": { "project_id": "42" }}By default, META_PARAM_SCHEMA=opaque keeps the tool schema small: clients see the valid action enum, while params remains an action-specific object.
-To discover the exact shape for a specific action, read the schema resources:
+To discover the exact shape for a specific action, read the tool manifest resources:

 | Resource | Use |